ERNI-Academy/asset-iac-terraform-azure/README.md

    > Some modules expects that you have resources created. e.g. a Resource Group.
 Then make sure you include a "depends_on"

 4. Execute the modules by running the following [terraform commands](https://www.terraform.io/cli/commands):
+    * login
+        * az login
+            > login to the Azure CLI.
+How to install [az cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)
+        * az account list
+            > To list the Subscriptions.
+It is possible to have more than one subscription, if you have more than one then select using this command: az account set --subscription="SUBSCRIPTION_ID"

     * terraform init
         > Prepare your working directory for other commands
     * terraform validate